mdelcarlo/es-future/ES6/09-string-methods/index.md

 console.log(leftPad(title)); // ' Manual for Living'
 ```

 There we go.
 See how all these are perfectly right aligned?
-Epictetus Non fiction in crimson red, whereas all of this is however much padding we actually need.
+Epictetus Non fiction in manual of living, whereas all of this is however much padding we actually need.
 That's a nice little use for repeat.